 Spiritual meditation can particularly appeal to those that are following a 12 Step programme.
 This form of meditation is designed to help you to connect with the spirit, a God, or the universe; encouraging and gaining greater awareness and understanding.
 There are many different ways in which a person can practice spiritual meditation, some may sit quietly and pray or ask questions to a higher power or the universe, and then wait patiently for the answers to be generated within.
 Spiritual meditation encourages spiritual growth, connectivity, and inner peace 17

 A final word on meditation.
-As you can see, there are numerous benefits to be gained from learning and practicing meditation for achieving and maintaining healthy addiction recovery.
-The biggest benefit being that meditation can help prevent addiction relapse.
+As you can see, there are numerous benefits to be gained from learning and practising meditation for achieving and maintaining healthy addiction recovery.
+The biggest benefit is that meditation can help prevent addiction relapse.

 The benefits of attending meditation classes include:

 - Motivation to attend and complete a course of meditation classes

 - Motivation to continue the practice at home

 - Attending a class where time is set aside and a calming environment is provided, to encourage the practice of meditation